 These yellow daffodils came up every spring by the front door of our pond house.
-Frankly, I never knew their full name.
+Frankly, I never knew their formal name.
 My garden book suggested they might be a “King Arthur” cultivar, but I couldn’t be sure.
-A search of the Internet didn’t yield the answer, either.
+A search of the Internet didn’t give me the answer, either.

 Of course, this is a technical point, of interest only to a few committed gardeners.
 After all, a daffodil by any other name…(as Shakespeare might say).
 Their color, form and pose are so expressive, is there any doubt why narcissus are beloved by all?
 Their origin is the western Mediterranean, my book says.